See CAA’s guidelines to comply with law

 AB 1482 will remain in effect until 2030 and will affect an estimated 2.4 million apartments.

-It accounts for the most sweeping policy change California’s rental housing industry since 1995, when the Costa-Hawkins Rental Housing Act stopped cities and counties from imposing extreme forms of rent control at the local level.
+It accounts for the most sweeping policy change for California’s rental housing industry since 1995, when the Costa-Hawkins Rental Housing Act stopped cities and counties from imposing extreme forms of rent control at the local level.

 With AB 1482 on the books, rent control in California will come in two flavors – the statewide rent cap under AB 1482, and locally administered rent control laws regulated under Costa-Hawkins.